Next.js Guide

 This will create a collection of all MDX files in the posts directory and render them based on the provided slug.

-A source’s getPath method is used to generate a URL path for each source in the collection.
-For example, to generate a link to each post, you can map over the collection using getSources and use the getPath method on a source to generate a list of links:
+A directory entry’s getPath method can generate a route path for each entry.
+For example, to generate a link to each post, you can iterate over the entries and use the entry’s getPath method:

 import Link from 'next/link'